 You may complain to Facility if you believe your privacy rights with respect to your PHI have been violated by contacting Facility’s Privacy Officer and submitting a written complaint.
 To reach the Facility for any reason associated with this Notice, please write or call:

-Western Virginia Comprehensive Treatment Centers
+Cedar Rapids Comprehensive Treatment Centers

 Facility will not penalize you or retaliate against you for filing a complaint regarding their privacy practices.
 You also have the right to file a complaint with the Secretary of the Department of Health and Human Services at 200 Independence Avenue, S.E., Washington, DC